-The Michigan Assistive Technology Guidelines for Teachers of Students Who Are Blind and Visually Impaired is an expanded document intended to guide teachers of students who are Blind or Visually Impaired (BVI) in pre-kindergarten through grade 12 with assistive technology.
-This guide is based on the International Society for Technology in Education (ISTE) Standards, to which the Michigan Integrated Technology Competencies for Students (MITECS) connects.
+The Michigan Assistive Technology Guidelines for Teachers of Students Who Are Blind and Visually Impaired is a document for teachers of students who are Blind or Visually Impaired (BVI) in pre-kindergarten through grade 12.

 - Technology Operations and Concepts